jaywonchung/reason/man/touch.md

 Usage: touch [paper]

 Adds a new paper to the paperbase.
-Papers can be specified like filters.
-Differences are:
-- The path to the paper file can be specified with the keyword '@'.
-- Authors should be specified with a single-quoted comma-separated string.
+For more information on how papers are specified in [paper], see `man paper`.
 Required fields are 'title', 'authors(by)', 'venue(at)',
 and 'year(in)'.

-Just like filters, they don't have to be in order.
+When specifying authors(by) and labels(is), use a single comma-separated list.

 For instance:
 ```
 >> touch 'Reason: A Cool New System' by 'Jae-Won
-Chung, Chaehyun Jeong' at OSDI at 2022 as Reason
+Chung, Chaehyun Jeong' at OSDI in 2022 as Reason
 @ reason.pdf
 ```